djagerif/comfort2mqtt/DOCS.md

 ### Option: `MQTT Broker Port` (Optional)

-The MQTT Broker listener port.
+The MQTT Broker exposed listener port.
 This can be any configured port on your MQTT Broker.
-Please check your MQTT Broker Network configuration on what ports are configured.
+Please check your MQTT Broker Network configuration on what exposed ports are configured.
 The default value is `1883`.
+Take note that Mosquitto Broker port configurations are Docker `exposed` ports.
+These ports will not reflect in any Mosquitto Broker logs as it uses e.g. 1883 internally for TCP and 1884 for WebSockets.

 ### Option: `MQTT Transport Protocol` (Optional)